HSF/hsf.github.io/_gsocproposals/2019/proposal_HTCondorTransferTests.md

  * Replicate the tests of the HTCondor transfer method that were done for GlueX [1].
  * Contribute to the [OSG Scalability Code repository|https://sourceforge.net/projects/osgscal/] and more specifically for the synthetic load generators:
     1. Update the code to do  checksums of input and output transfers
-    1. Include Condor configuration for caputring and displaying transfer statistics
+    1. Include Condor configuration for capturing and displaying transfer statistics
     1. Capture transfer statistics (IO Transfer time, CPUTime) into InfluxDB using Condor built in Ganglia Daemon.
  * Use and contribute to [glideTester|https://github.com/efajardo/osgscal/tree/master/glideTester] to evaluate the usage of a Cache, a set of caches with/without SSD up to 50000 parallel jobs.
  * Combine the results of both and submit an abstract for CHEP Conference 2019.

 ## Expected results
-Obtain conlcusive results on the current limitations of hardwared and software to support concurrency levels up to a five thousand jobs uploading or downloading data at different read and write speeds.
+Obtain conclusive results on the current limitations of hardwared and software to support concurrency levels up to a five thousand jobs uploading or downloading data at different read and write speeds.

 ## Requirements
 Python, HTCondor (desirable)